-One thing I was thinking about, recently, when re-reading my post on what no-one tells you about pregnancy is that no-one ever really talks about fear and anxiety in pregnancy, or more specifically how to cope with pregnancy fears and anxieties, do they?
+One thing I was thinking about, recently, when re-reading my post on what no-one tells you about pregnancy is that no-one ever really talks about pregnancy anxiety and fear in pregnancy, do they?

 When you’re in the very first first trimester of pregnancy it’s all new and exciting and a million other things at once.
 You don’t really know what’s happening, or going to happen; even if you read a LOT of pregnancy books it’s still all unchartered territory.
 Every twinge or strange pregnancy symptom is noteworthy and often a cause for curiosity, if not concern.